eikek/county/README.md

 ## Building block -- the *Counter*

 The simple entity, everything else is build on top, is the `Counter`.
 A `Counter` is very simple, it only allows to add numeric values.
-The counter organizes them using a timestamp that specifies the point in time the counter was modified.
-In other words, there exists a numeric value for one timestamp. that is incremented (or decremented, resp) if the counter is modified by multiple threads at the same time.
-You can define a `Granularity` to normalize the timestamp keys, such that all counts within one second, minute or month are accumulated at one value.
+A counter additionally maps the timestamp of modification to the new value.
+So it really is a map of timestamps to numeric values.
+Since it is usually not sensible to have a counter per millisecond, a `Granulariy` can be specified to normalize the timestamp.
+It may, for example, zero-out the millisecond, second and minute parts of a timestamp.
+This can be used to control the size of the counter map.

 The counter itself does not define _what_ it counts, it just manages some numbers.
 The counter lets you read its total count as well as counts in a time range.
 For example, you